Barbatus Cory - Scleromystax barbatus

 Recommended Aquarium Size:

-A practical minimum is 120 litres for a group, with a tank length of at least 90 cm recommended.
-Larger aquariums are preferred for adult groups, as Barbatus Corys are active, sizeable and more confident when kept with their own kind.
+A practical minimum is 120 litres for a small group, with a tank length of at least 90 cm recommended.
+Larger aquariums of 150 litres or more are preferred for adult groups, mixed communities and long-term care.

 Water Conditions: